Fortunato Restagno

 Other Interests

-I love photography and hiking internationally.
-I often have about 25 lbs of camera equipment with me on my adventures with my wife Lindsay.
+I love travel, photography and hiking internationally.
 I also enjoy building furniture, art, cartooning, mountain biking, cross-country skiing and hanging with my family.